Kananaskis Country Golf Course: Architect

 The courses were designed by Robert Trent Jones.
 He described the course's location in the Rockies as "the best natural setting I’ve ever been given to work with."
-Early in his career Jones had formed a partnership with Canadian architect Stanley Thompson, and he helped design several courses in Canada, including Capilano in Vancouver and Banff in the Canadian Rockies.
+Early in his career, Jones had formed a partnership with Canadian architect Stanley Thompson, and he helped to design several courses in Canada, including Capilano in Vancouver and Banff in the Canadian Rockies.
 Between 1931 and 1999, Jones designed or re-designed about 500 golf courses in at least 40 U.S. states and 35 other countries.

 Gary Browning was the architect who led the flood restoration project.
-The project upgraded the course to six tees per hole including a very short forward distance.
+The project upgraded the course to six tees per hole and included a very short forward distance.

 Courses

 The Kananaskis River runs through both golf courses.

 Mount Lorette is the north course.
 The front nine goes through the forest and a couple of lakes are encountered starting at the fifth hole.
 The river is seen starting on the 14th hole and runs alongside a stretch of four holes.

 Mount Kidd is the south course.
 The river runs along and comes into play through most of the first 12 holes before the course proceeds into the woods on the southeast segment of the property.
-While Mount Kidd is the shorter of the courses, it features a more scenic route including the fourth green, which is a peninsula green.
+Mount Kidd is the shorter of the courses.
 Holes 2 and 5 meet near a bend in the river.
 Mount Kidd also features the two longest par fives on the property.

-The course features an unusual double green near the clubhouse.
+The course features a double green near the clubhouse.
 It serves the 18th of Mount Lorette and the 9th of Mount Kidd.

-Scorecards
+Course Scorecards

 Ratings

 SCOREGolf’s Golfers’ Choice Awards has recognized Kananaskis Country Golf Course as "Best of the Best" in the following categories: Best Value in the West, Best Service in the West, Best Condition in the West, Best par 4 in the West, Best Par 5 in the West, and Best Golf Destination in the West.
 Golf Digest rated the Mount Kidd and Mount Lorette in the top 50 Courses in North America for "Great Value."

 Score Golf Magazine rated this facility at 7.6400, making it among the top courses in Alberta.

 In 2011, ScoreGolf listed Mt.
 Kidd as the third Best Public Course in Alberta, with Mt.
 Lorette taking fifth place and Golf Week included Mt.Kidd on its list of Best Canadian Golf Modern Courses.
 In November 2011, the golf publication, Golf Digest included Kananaskis Country Golf Course on its top 75 golf resorts biennial list.

-Economic Impact
+Economic impact

 In 2011, the Kananaskis Country Golf Course showed a province wide net economic impact of $14 million, 175 full-time equivalent jobs sustained province wide, and a $4.4 million federal, $1.9 million provincial and $800,000 local taxes generated.